Samsenwittayalai School

 Samsenwittayalai School (โรงเรียนสามเสนวิทยาลัย) (abbreviation: "SS" (Thai abbreviation: ส.ส.)) is a high school located at Bangkok's Phaya Thai District.
 The number of students in this school approximately 3,600 students from Matthayom 1 to Matthayom 6.

-Samsenwittayalai School is one of 283 very selective schools in Thailand.
+Samsenwittayalai school is one of 283 very selective schools in Thailand.
 It admits about 240 Matthayom 1 students yearly, but has more than three applicants for each place.
 The is led to some dubious practices.
-In 2017, the school director was removed from his position when he was accused of demanding a 400,000 baht payment for admitting a student.
+In 2017, the school director was removed from his position when he was accused of demanding a 4,000,000 Dollars payment for admitting a student.
 He was subsequently found guilty and fired from his position.
-He was found to be involved in other bribery cases worth a total of about eight million baht.
+He was found to be involved in other bribery cases worth a total of about eight million dollars.
 "His guilt was obvious as he took the money but failed to put it in the school's coffers", said an official of the Office of Basic Education Commission (OBEC).